 NOTE: Students must have a minimum PSYC GPA of 3.00 ("B" average) at the time of application.
-Students with a GPA below this threshold will be advised of their ineligibility.
+Students with a GPA below this threshold who apply will be advised of their ineligibility.

 Please make use of the ASC "GPA Calculator" to see if it is likely that you will meet the GPA requirements by the end of the winter term.

 Please note that all students who meet the minimum criteria may apply for PSYC 501/9.0.
 However, not all students who meet the minimum criteria will be accepted into the thesis option.
-Because PSYC 501/9.0 is an intensive course of study, involving a significant amount of one-on-one interaction with a Faculty supervisor and access to departmental resources, we can only accept a limited number of students (approximately 50).
-Acceptance is based primarily on academic performance in Psychology courses, and (2) match in research interests with a potential supervisor.
+Because PSYC 501/9.0 is an intensive course of study, involving a significant amount of commitment from both the student and their Faculty supervisor, we can only accept a limited number of students.
+Acceptance is based primarily on (1) academic performance in Psychology courses, and (2) match in research interests with a potential supervisor.

-2) Identify Faculty members with whom you would like to work.
-The list of Faculty accepting application for PSYC 501 will be published as soon as available.
+- Identify Faculty members with whom you would like to work.
+A list of Faculty accepting application for PSYC 501 will be published as soon as available.
 [Note: ONLY faculty members listed here can serve as a 501 supervisor.]
 Look at their websites.
 Download and skim their papers to find out more about their research area.
-We ask you to identify at least six potential supervisors whose research you are interested in.
+We ask you to identify at least 6-8 potential supervisors whose research you are interested in.
 That might seem like a lot, but see point 6.
-Send the six you have selected between March 1st-March 8th.
+Send your application to these faculty members you have selected between March 1st-March 8th.
 NOTE: You should submit the same application to all faculty members you contact.
 If you wish, you can personalize each cover email by explaining briefly why you are interested in talking to the faculty member. • Click here to download the Application Form (MS Word Doc, 17 KB)

-3) By Friday March 13th you should have submitted the application form to each and every Faculty member with whom you are interested in working with.
+- By Monday, March 8th you should have submitted the application form to each and every Faculty member with whom you are interested in working with.
 Please send one application also to the Academic Advisor and Assistant to the Undergraduate Chair, at firstname.lastname@example.org, for records.
 Please do not copy the Academic Advisor on your emailed applications to Faculty members.

-4) Over the next few weeks, Faculty members to whom you applied, may contact you for an interview.
-By March 30th, Faculty members will advise next year’s PSYC 501 Coordinators of the students they are prepared to take.
+- Over the weeks, Faculty members to whom you applied, may contact you for an interview.
+By March 29th, Faculty members will advise next year’s PSYC 501 Coordinators of the students they are prepared to take.

-5) By Friday March 27th, you should have a list of potential supervisors, and be comfortable listing them in order of preference with the one you would most like to work with numbered 1.
+- By Monday, March 29th, you should have a list of potential supervisors, and be comfortable listing them in order of preference with the one you would most like to work with numbered 1.
 Do NOT list faculty who you have not had an interview with unless that faculty member has indicated that an interview is not required for them to rank the student.
 You will need to complete the PSYC 501 Supervisor Ranking Form.
-This should be done after you have met with your potential supervisors, but MUST be submitted no later than March 29th, at 6:00pm (EDT).
+This should be done after you have met with potential supervisors, and MUST be submitted no later than March 29th, at 6:00pm (EDT).

-6) Between March 30th and the end of April, the PSYC 501 Coordinators will work out the matches.
-After Faculty have noted who they are prepared to take, your preference (i.e. the order in which you ranked potential supervisors on the supervisor ranking form) and the faculty’s preference ranking are the primary considerations in assigning students to supervisors – we will do the best we can to match you with a thesis supervisor as far up your list as possible.
-Some research areas are much more popular than others, however, and no one can supervise more than three thesis students.
-Many people will not get their top choice, or maybe even their second or third choice, depending on who they have listed.
+- Between March 30th and the end of April, the matches will be generated.
+Your preference ranking (i.e. the order in which you ranked potential supervisors on the supervisor ranking form) and the faculty’s preference ranking are the primary considerations in assigning students to supervisors.
+We will do the best we can to match you with a thesis supervisor as far up your list as possible.
+Some research areas are much more popular than others, however, and faculty typically only supervise 2 thesis students per year.
+Many people will not get their top choice of supervisor, or maybe even their second or third choice, depending on who they have listed.
 It is in your interest to check out potential supervisors from a few different areas.
-We will never assign you to someone that you haven’t listed on your application – if a match isn’t possible given the list you’ve submitted, you will be contacted by this year’s 501 Coordinator, Dr. Kate Harkness, who will work with you to find an acceptable match.
+We will never assign you to someone that you haven’t listed on your application.
+If a match isn’t possible given the list you’ve submitted, you will be invited to participate in a second round of matching students and supervisors.

-7) You will hear sometime at the end of April who your thesis supervisor will be, via e-mail.
+- You will hear sometime at the end of April or early May who your thesis supervisor will be, via e-mail.
 Note that this does not guarantee that you are eligible to take PSYC 501.
 Eligibility will be determined by the Undergraduate office, and communicated to you via email in late May.

-8) If you have any questions, please contact either Allison Horwood at email@example.com or one of the PSYC 501 Coordinators, Dr. Hans Dringenberg at firstname.lastname@example.org, or Dr. Li-Jun Ji at email@example.com.
+- If you have any questions, please contact either the undergraduate office at email@example.com or one of the PSYC 501 Coordinators, Dr. Hans Dringenberg at firstname.lastname@example.org, or Dr. Li-Jun Ji at email@example.com.